Join Us on Campus

 Metered street parking and local garages may be available.
 As Penn is located in an urban setting, please allow ample time to park and make your way to College Hall.
 Nearest garages are located at the Penn Museum and at the intersection of Chestnut and 34th streets, and prices vary.
 Metered street parking is usually limited to two or three hours and costs $2 per hour.
 Please note that Penn does not validate parking.

 Penn's campus is open to visitors any day of the year.
-Please use the self-guided walking tour to make the Penn experience your own
+Please use the self-guided walking tour to make the Penn experience your own.

 Penn in Your Town

-Admissions Officers travel throughout the world hosting various programs for current high school students and their parents.
+Admissions Officers travel throughout the world hosting various programs for current high school students and their families.
 Dates, times, and locations are subject to change, so be sure to confirm the details of the session you are interested in attending as the event approaches.